Once again, I trick Sue into believing that this is going to be a run-of-the-mill adventure.

 Sue: He better bloody had.

 Sue: This is really difficult.
-If it wasn’t for the very last scene I’d give this story 3/10, no question.
+If it wasn’t for the last scene I’d give it 3/10, no question.
 The plot was rubbish.
 Absolute rubbish.
-But that last scene, damn it was good.
+But that last scene – damn it was good.
 I’m really torn over this one.

-Me: And they had Daleks on Westminster Bridge.
-Don’t forget them.
+Me: And they had Daleks on Westminster Bridge, don’t forget that.

 Sue: As long as the Doctor goes back for Susan, the last scene was perfect.
-And for that scene alone, I’ll give this story -
+And for that scene alone, I’ll give it:

 7/10

-Me: Well, there you go – the first person to leave the adventure is called Susan.
+Me: The first person who leaves the series is called Susan.

-Sue: Just make sure that the first person who leaves this experiment isn’t called Susan.
+Sue: Just make sure the first person who leaves this experiment isn’t called Susan too.
 Now rub my feet.